 Notwithstanding the provisions of § 22.1-349.5, a public institution of higher education; a public higher education center, institute, or authority; or an eligible institution as defined in § 23.1-628 may submit an application for formation of a college partnership laboratory school.

-This section of the Code also states that “[t]he purposes of the college partnership laboratory school application are to present the proposed school’s academic and operational vision and plans, demonstrate the applicant’s capacities to execute the proposed vision and plans, and provide the Board with a clear basis for assessing the applicant’s plans and capacities.
+Section 22.1-349.5 of the Code of Virginia also states that “[t]he purposes of the college partnership laboratory school application are to present the proposed school’s academic and operational vision and plans, demonstrate the applicant’s capacities to execute the proposed vision and plans, and provide the Board with a clear basis for assessing the applicant’s plans and capacities.
 An approved college partnership laboratory school application shall not serve as the school’s contract.
 Within 90 days of approval of a college partnership laboratory school application, the Board and the governing board of the approved school shall execute a contract that clearly sets forth the academic and operational performance expectations and measures by which the college partnership laboratory school will be judged and the administrative relationship between the Board and the college partnership laboratory school, including each party’s rights and duties.
 The performance expectations and measures set forth in the contract shall include but need not be limited to applicable federal and state accountability requirements.
 The performance provisions may be refined or amended by mutual agreement after the college partnership laboratory school is operating and has collected baseline achievement data for its enrolled students.”

+A “college partnership laboratory school applicant” or “applicant” is the primary entity pursuing the creation of a new college partnership laboratory school and must be a public institution of higher education, public higher education center, institute, or authority; or an eligible private institution of higher education as defined in § 23.1-628 related to the Tuition Assistance Grant Program.
+An “applicant” will be referred to as an “awardee” should its college partnership laboratory school application be approved by the Board.

 Section 22.1-349.5 of the Code of Virginia states the following regarding college partnership laboratory school applications: